Grand Island Township, Michigan

 Grand Island Township is a civil township of Alger County in the U.S. state of Michigan.

 Located along the shores of Lake Superior, the township includes Grand Island, which is designated as the Grand Island National Recreation Area.
 The township also includes a small portion of the nearby mainland where most of its residents reside along M-28 just north of the city of Munising.
-As of the 2010 census, the township population was 47, which ranks Grand Island Township as the second-least populated municipality in the state after Pointe Aux Barques Township.
+At the 2020 census, the township population was 35, which ranked Grand Island Township as the second-least populated municipality in the state after Pointe Aux Barques Township.